 Truthfully, Drake is both.
 He’s a man that I believe operates with passion before profit because he's learned that passion brings the biggest profits.
 It's hilarious to picture Drake himself searching the far reaches of SoundCloud late into the night like a struggling blogger, but I suspect he has a team that sends him bundles of music and his well-documented strip club indulgence allows him to stay current on club music, so he’s never far from what's hot and bubbling.
 Also, he’s quick.
 There’s no hesitation, no waiting period, he wants to be the stamp that breaks you, he knows how fast music moves, and he's sure to extend his reach beyond just music.
 Every time Curry drains a 3 in the NBA playoffs there's only one rapper whose song comes to mind.

-Rumors are now surrounding his potential cosign of Ramriddlz, a young Canadian that doesn’t have a big social media presence besides 50K listens on Soundcloud for his “Sweeterman” single.
+Rumors are now surrounding his potential cosign of Ramriddlz, a young Canadian that doesn’t have a big social media presence beside 50K listens on SoundCloud for his “Sweeterman” single.
 Ramriddlz sounds like an edgy Rebecca Black meets Spooky Black in an Auto-Tune orgy.
 The song teeters on hardcore horrible and terribly tolerable.
 So how does someone relatively unknown acquire so many views?
-My gut was leaning toward purchased listens until I discovered a 10 second remix snippet featuring Drake.
+My gut was leaning toward purchased listens until I discovered a 10-second remix snippet featuring Drake.
 That alone will send someone scrambling to find the original.
-Drake has made miracles happen before, if he makes this kid into the next sensation, he is undoubtedly a legend, perhaphs the GOAT co-signer.
+Drake has made miracles happen before.
+If he makes this kid into the next sensation, he is undoubtedly a legend, perhaps the GOAT co-signer.
 It's hard to imagine a world in which "Sweeterman" truly blows up, but years ago I passed on Makonnen, and Makonnen was walking a GRAMMY red carpet last year.